google-deepmind/dm_control/README.md

    non-default paths, specify their locations using the `MJKEY_PATH` and `MJLIB_PATH` environment variables respectively.

+## Additional instructions for Linux

+Install `GLFW` and `GLEW` through your Linux distribution's package manager.
+For example, on Debian and Ubuntu, this can be done by running `sudo apt-get install libglfw3 libglew2.0`.

 ## Additional instructions for Homebrew users on macOS

 1. The above instructions using `pip` should work, provided that you